History loves a villain. But what if the villain was never the real story?

 The Women Who Wouldn’t Be Silenced

 Some of these women were feared for their beauty (The Siren, Salome).
 Others for their magic (Circe, Hecate, Morgan Le Fay).
 Some wielded political power that men found intolerable (Cleopatra, Jezebel).
-And some, like Medusa and La Llorona, were simply victims whose pain was turned into a warning.
+And some, like Medusa and La Llorona, were victims whom the world refused to see.

 So, who were they really?